SPontadit/LuxUmbra/README.md

 ### ***Material***

-5 different maps are handle: Albedo, Normal, Roughness, Metallic and Ambient Occlusion that allow us to have complex material.<br>
+5 different maps are handled: Albedo, Normal, Roughness, Metallic and Ambient Occlusion that allow us to have complex material.<br>

 ![Materials](README_Resources/Materials.jpg)